Shh! Don’t Tell Them There’s No Magic In Design Thinking

 Maybe the villagers believe the stone makes soup?
 Maybe a smart villager or two see what the traveler did?
 But at no time did the traveler himself ever believe the stone made soup.
 He’d starve if he did.

 As design professionals, we shouldn’t let ourselves think there’s any magic in Design Thinking.
 Our teams, stakeholders, and executives can believe in it, but we shouldn’t.
 To do so would be to depend on Design Thinking having magic and such magic doesn’t really exist.

 That’s the design professional’s secret.
 Shh!
 Don’t tell them!

-Build out your Design Thinking toolkit with a Lean UX approach, customer journey mapping to gain across-the-organization collaboration, and design prototyping to share your vision of how your product can be better.
-Send your team to the full day workshops on these topics at the UX Immersion Conference, May 1–3, in Portland OR.
+Build out your Design Thinking toolkit with an integrated end-to-end approach to experiences, customer journey mapping to gain across-the-organization collaboration, knowledge and tools to construct cohesive designs that scale, and build empathy throughout the organization through compelling stories of the users.
+Send your team to the full day workshops on these topics at the User Interface 22 Conference, November 13–15, in Boston MA.